rageworx/ffmpeg4android/README.md

 # ffmpeg4android
-A FFmpeg library for Android API level 12, Refered to MX player open source.
+ - A FFmpeg library for Android API level 12, Refered to MX player open source.
+ - Modified to do not refer to these libraries:
+   - iconv(libiconv)
+   - openssl(libopenssl)
+   - and more libraries in has not dependancy on compiler built in libraries.

 ## Reference
 - MX player home page : https://sites.google.com/site/mxvpen/ffmpeg